ggalb/SpaceHunter_Scripts/README.md

 A detailed workflow guide is included: **SH_Workflow_Guide.pdf**

 After installation, the PDF can be opened directly from within the Lazy Workflow scripts using the PDF button in the script toolbar.
+The PDF is interactive with linked titles to description and left/right borders returning user to front of paragraph or previous paragraph.

 ---